MiloszSzatkowski/Stress_Card_Game/README.txt

 My readme

-This project is all about getting to know React native, node.js, android and their workflow with github.
+This project is made in Unity with C# usage.
+It serves me learning and makes my leisure.

 Meanhile I hope I'll be able to land this extremely addictive game concept, which I stumbled upon in my childhood.
 Who had brought me this idea - I don't know, but I remember playing this game once in elementary school and from that day I wished to recreate the rules and make fully responsive application.
 God it took so long.